Meet Our Board of Trustees

 Contact us individually with ideas or concerns or reach out to us as a group: board@uusanmateo.org.

-David Kramer, Trustee
+David Kramer, President

-David has been a member of UUSM since 2019.
-He has been part of tech support for Sundays services as it has evolved from running the sound board to virtual to hybrid.
-David serves on the COVID Task Force, and is just starting as a mentor for Coming of Age.
-David works as a construction executive.
-He is a Planning Commissioner for the city of Belmont.
+David Kramer has been a member of UUSM since 2019.
+He served on the board last as a Trustee for two years prior to becoming President.
+He has been a key leader on the Exploring Campus Options and Phase 1 Construction Task Forces, and the COVID Task Force, and as a mentor for Coming of Age.
+David recently launched UUSM's Open-Mic Night to much acclaim.
+Having retired recently from a career as a construction executive, David remains a Planning Commissioner for the city of Belmont.
 David is married and has two sons.
-For fun, he plays bass in a garage band, and podcasts light hearted advice with his college roommate
+For fun, he plays bass in a garage band, and podcasts light-hearted advice with his college roommate.

 Colaine L.A.
 Roepke, Trustee